broadinstitute/cromwell/README.md

 # Scala binding API for WDL

+This repository provides scala tools to parse a [WDL](https://github.com/broadinstitute/wdl) file and transform it into a scala object hierarchy.

 The main entry point into the parser is the `WdlNamespace` object.
 A [WDL](https://github.com/broadinstitute/wdl) file is considered a namespace, and other namespaces can be included by using the `import` statement (but only with an `as` clause).

 ```scala